dekoning-lab/ezmap/README.md

  1. Create a new folder where all of the results will be placed.
  2. Make sure that you have moved all the original FASTA files into a folder that contains only those files.
- 3. Configure the parameters within the param.config file that can be found in the main VMAP folder. *See the parameters section bellow to see what can be modified to suit your needs.*
+ 3. Configure the parameters within the param.config file that can be found in the main VMAP folder. *See the parameters section below to see what can be modified to suit your needs.*

 ## Running VMAP